ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 > [Wiki](Home) > [The GUI](The-GUI) > [Coding](GUI-Coding) > Conventions

-Contains the style and coding conventions of the IBEX GUI.
+Contains the style and coding conventions for the IBEX GUI.

 # Style Conventions #